qsebas21/ATLAS/README.md

 For this lab we used data from the ATLAS experiment at CERN.
 We followed a typical particle physics workflow: dataset exploration, dataset reduction by event selection, stochastic modelling and model validation, and finally statistical analysis.

-Developed collaboratively with Andrea Kutufà.
+Developed collaboratively with Andrea Kutufà in 2025.